ibbles/StrictAliasing/README.md

 ### Extract exponent

 This piece of code extracts the exponent bits from a 32-bit floating point number.
-It does it by shifting the exponent bits down to the bottom and then masking away the sign bit.
+It does so by shifting the exponent bits down to the bottom and then masking away the sign bit.

 ```c++